If you’re confused by the different waste pipe sizes in the UK, this page is for you.

 Modified Unplasticised Polyvinyl Chloride (uPVC) – Again suitable for hot and cold water waste and is ideal for both indoor and outdoor use.
 This product is suitable for fire-rated applications.

 Polypropylene (PP) – The cheapest of the three materials and is very popular, it’s acceptable for both hot and cold waste but is not UV stable.
-You would need to coat this product with a UV paint or coating to protect it from sunlight, including indirect light.
+You would need to coat this product with UV paint or coating to protect it from sunlight, including indirect light.

 Can Waste Pipe be Used For Drinking Water?